Phase Transition in Interacting Boson System at Finite Temperatures

 \section{Acknowledgements}

 D.~A. sincerely thanks the staff of the FIAS, where the major part of this work was done, for collaboration and warm hospitality.
-The work of D.~A. is supported by the Program "The structure and dynamics of statistical and quantum-field systems" of the Department of Physics and Astronomy of NAS of Ukraine and Ukraine-Hungary project "Kinetic and critical phenomenon in nonequilibrium quantum systems in finite space-time regions".
+The work of D.~A. was supported by the Program "The structure and dynamics of statistical and quantum-field systems" of the Department of Physics and Astronomy of NAS of Ukraine and Ukraine-Hungary project "Kinetic and critical phenomenon in nonequilibrium quantum systems in finite space-time regions".
 I.~M. acknowledges financial support from Helmholtz International Center for FAIR, Germany.
-H.S.
+H.S. appreciates the support from J.M.
+Eisenberg laureatus chair.
 The authors thank L.M.
 Satarov for fruitful discussions.